What are the rules for living in Spain after Brexit? Find out how Brexit will impact entry to Spain, driving, healthcare, taxes, pension, and more.

 Unlike before, British students are now required to apply for a Spain student visa to legally stay and study in Spain.

 One of the biggest blows for British people as a result of Brexit’s finding a company that sponsors a work visa.
 The Spanish government has played a significant role in implementing new tax regulations affecting British citizens living in Spain.
-Finding a job in Spain isn’t as easy anymore as you would need a Spanish company to convince the government that they couldn’t find any EU citizen suitable for the job.
+Finding a job in Spainisn’t as easy anymore as you would need a Spanish company to convince the government that they couldn’t find any EU citizen suitable for the job.
 In other words, say goodbye to jobs like bartending, event planner, or office assistant because those employers won’t sponsor a visa.
+Additionally, you will need to obtain a biometric residence card for legal employment.

 To find a job that will get you a visa, you’d be better off by applying for jobs that either require highly skilled migrants or jobs that are on the government’s official job shortage list.